ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I went to the zoo yesterday and saw a baguette in a cage.
-It was bread in captivity.
+Why did the coffee file a police report?
+It got mugged.

 [
-Tue Sep  2 00:27:24 UTC 2025
+Wed Sep  3 00:25:37 UTC 2025
  ]